 A Comparative Analysis of Nuclear Fission and Nuclear Fusion

 Nuclear energy can be produced through both nuclear fission and nuclear fusion.
-Nuclear fission splits an atom’s nucleus into two smaller nuclei, releasing much energy.
-Nuclear fusion, however, involves combining two smaller nuclei to form a larger nucleus, releasing much energy.
+Nuclear fission splits an atom’s nucleus into two smaller nuclei, releasing a large amount of energy.
+Nuclear fusion, however, involves combining two smaller nuclei to form a larger nucleus, releasing a large amount of energy.

 One of the primary advantages of nuclear fusion is that it produces much less waste than nuclear fission.
-Additionally, nuclear fusion does not have the same level of radiation as nuclear fission, making it a safer option.
+Additionally, nuclear fusion produces less radiation than nuclear fission, making it a safer option.
 However, nuclear fusion is much more challenging than nuclear fission, and significant technological advancements will be needed before it becomes a viable energy source.

 Here are ten advantages and disadvantages of nuclear energy: